• Skip to content

 Short verbal responses like “Yes” and quick non-verbal replies like a “nod” are familiar signals of acknowledgment.

-When the communication is important, a more precise way to determine if your messages have been received and understood is to ask questions.
+When communication is important, a more precise way to determine if your messages have been received and understood is to ask questions.
 Key points of your communication may be converted into short questions.
 Doing this is a way of taking responsibility for your communication.

 3. Non-verbal Communication